Anam-Mahmood/Unlock-the-Power-of-Machine-Learning-in-Virtual-Assistants-to-automate-Loan-Applications/README.md

 17. Now the AutoAI has successfully generated eight different models.

-18. In our case, you see the accuracy value is 0.775, from Pipeline 3.
-Click on “Pipeline 3”.
+18. In our case, you see the accuracy value is 0.785, from Pipeline 8.
+Click on “Pipeline 8”.

 19. On the left-hand side, you can see different “Model Evaluation Measures”.
 For this particular model, you can view the ROC curve.

-20. On the left-hand side, you can also see “Feature Transformations”, and “Feature Importance”.
+20. On the left-hand side, you can also see “Model Evaluation”, and “Feature Summary”.

-21. On the left-hand side, click on “Feature Importance”.
-You can see here that the most important predictor of the loan eligibilty is the duration of your current residency.
-This is by far the most important feature, followed by others in loan and if you own a property.
+21. On the left-hand side, click on “Feature Summary”.
+You can see here that the most important predictor of the loan eligibilty is the duration of the new feature created by AutoAI.
+This is by far the most important feature, followed by age and so on.

 ## Step 1.2.
 Create a deployment and test your model